 relate to the frame’s part of rendering.

-Yet unlike images, iframes have no intrinsic
+Unlike images, iframes have no intrinsic

-size–the layout size of an <iframe>
+size: the layout size of an <iframe>

 element